Benedetto Capizzi

 When told of the decision to appoint Capizzi, another boss, Gaetano Lo Presti, appointed boss of Porta Nuova area of Palermo in 2007 by Lo Piccolo, challenged the decision, demanding: "Who authorised this?"
 The implication was that he believed Lo Presti had more claim to the top job than Capizzi.
 There was also the suggestion of a new round of "Mafia wars" on the streets of Sicily.
-It was this fear that led police to bring their assault forward and launch an operation that resulted in the 94 arrests.
+It was this fear that led police to bring their assault forward and launch an operation that resulted in 94 arrests.
 Lo Presti, whose indiscretions on the telephone prompted Italian police to launch the operation, hanged himself in his prison cell, hours after being arrested.

 In 2010, after Gaspare Spatuzza became a pentito, Capizzi was sentenced to 30 years in prison for his roles in the murder of Giuseppe Di Matteo.

+Capizzi died on 12 September 2023, at the age of 79.